OpenDSA/OpenDSA/RST/en/Graph/GraphIntro.rst

 of edges is written :math:`|\mathbf{E}|`.
 :math:`|\mathbf{E}|` can range from zero to a maximum of :math:`|\mathbf{V}|^2 - |\mathbf{V}|`.

+.. [#] Some graph applications require that a given pair of vertices
+       can have multiple or parallel edges connecting them, or that a vertex can have an edge to itself.
+       However, the applications discussed here do not require either of these special cases.
+       To simplify our graph API, we will assume that there are no dupicate edges, and no edges that connect a node to itself.

 A graph whose edges are not directed is called an :term:`undirected graph`, as shown in part (a) of the following figure.